ndj710/GW2-Trading-post-tracker/README.md

 ### Changes made:

+#### Version 0.85 Changelog

+Changes:
+*	Changed item data population method, Item Data no longer needs to be saved in database.
+Only price data is saved to database

+Bug fixes:
+*

 #### Version 0.84 Changelog

 Changes:
 *	Cleaned up source code

 Bug fixes:
 * 	fix issue if opening without images folder
 *	Issue with notification bell being red when should be green (sometimes)